 There was great news for frequent flyers this week with the announcement that kids who kick the seat in front on Ryanair flights will soon be electrocuted.

 Most people will agree there are few things in this world as annoying as taking your seat on a plane and then feeling the relentless non-stop kicking into your back of a horrible little brat who is sitting right behind you.
 Even worse, their inconsiderate parents pay no attention and allow the little shit to carry on doing it.
 Well, no more.

-Ryanair also announced that they intend to introduce the new ‘Cry Box’ early next year – an innovative new sound-proof device which cabin crew members will place over the heads of crying babies so the rest of us don’t have to listen to them.
+Ryanair also announced that they intend to introduce the new ‘Cry Box’ later this year – an innovative new sound-proof device which cabin crew members will place over the heads of crying babies so the rest of us don’t have to listen to them.